gilberto-torrezan/gwt-views/README.md

 Please note that if you use a custom Presenter, you are responsible for the caching and the injection of your created View.
 The `cache` and `injector` properties have no effect.

+Hint: you can extend the `CachedPresenter` class to get the CachePolicy.SAME_URL behvior in your custom Presenter.

 ### Code splitting

 The framework automatically creates the Presenters in a way that takes care of the code-splitting for you.
 You don't need to worry about it, even if you use a custom Presenter.
 Each Presenter and the View it creates are put on the same code fragment, so each page can be handled separately from each other.
 You can control the number of code fragments your application produces by tweaking the `-XfragmentCount` property of the GWT compiler.
 Take a look at this [link](http://www.gwtproject.org/articles/fragment_merging.html) for more info about fragment merging.